Glossary of Concordium Terms#

 Dual to encryption key.
 In contrast to the encryption key, which is public, this key is only known to the account holder.

 Command that takes the built Wasm file for a smart contract module and deploys it on chain.
-This command is run from concordium-client.
+This command is run from Concordium client.

 A point at which an API – the code that allows two software programs to communicate with each other – connects with the software program.
 APIs work by sending requests for information from a web application or web server and receiving a response.